AryanS-2004/EnigmaDB/README.md

 # Enigma DB

-Enigma DB is a versatile, lightweight layer built on top of PostgreSQL, transforming your relational database into a powerful key-value store.
+Enigma DB is a versatile, lightweight database built on top of PostgreSQL, transforming your relational database into a powerful key-value store.
 This project is designed to provide a convenient and interactive interface, allowing users to interact with their database using simple commands through a Command Line Interface (CLI).

 ## Features